-Students follow along.
+- Students follow along. - Section 3 of the Research Portfolio is the Drawing Conclusions Section.
+Section 4 of the Research Portfolio is the Discarded Material Section. - Students may have their own systems for organizing their research materials by inquiry path; how this goal is achieved may look different for individual students. - This homework requires students to take home the Research Portfolio.

-- Section 3 of the Research Portfolio is the Drawing Conclusions Section.
-Section 4 of the Research Portfolio is the Discarded Material Section. - 1 Students may have their own system for organizing their research materials by inquiry path.
-The goal is for students to organize their research materials by inquiry path so how that goal is achieved may look different for individual students. - 1 This homework requires students to take home the Research Portfolio. - 1 Distribute additional tools as needed.
-Students should bring in annotated sources and completed research tools as evidence of their independent research.
+- Distribute additional tools as needed.
+Students should bring in annotated sources and completed research tools as evidence of their independent research. - Consider reminding students to use the vocabulary strategies in standards L.11-12.4.a-d when completing the vocabulary journal.